Brief history of Kotka

 Kotka used to be known for its wild harbor life.
 If you want to spend a night out on the town, you should check out the restaurant Kairo, Kairo is a former seaman’s pub that still maintains s little bit of the “glory” of the wild days gone by.
 Worth a visit not only for the history but also for their music programs with jazz and dance bands.

-Map of Kotka and Sapokka
+Kotka and Sapokka on the map

 For more information on Kotka, check out the Kotka tourist info pages.